 Eat more often.
 People who have kept their weight off for more than a few years tend to eat an average of five times a day.
 Light, frequent meals curb your appetite, boost your energy, improve your mood, and even speed up your metabolism, since the process of digestion itself burns calories.

 Load up on the healthy stuff.
-After the holidays, lighten up on rich foods and focus on fresh fruits and vegetables.
+Lighten up on rich foods and focus on fresh fruits and vegetables.
 Have a variety of produce on hand to ensure that you’re getting essential vitamins and minerals that you might skimped on over the holiday break.
 When grocery shopping, choose healthy snacks such as yogurt or mixed nuts.

 Drink water.
 It’s a common mistake to confuse thirst for hunger.
 Next time you feel like snacking, drink a glass of water instead.
 Drinking water also helps you feel full, so drink as you eat to add volume and weight to your meal.